semiologic/google-analytics/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 4.3 =

+- WP 3.5 compat
+- Changed sequence of subdomain tracking javascript code now that feature is in production

 = 4.2 =